 Water is not usually directly associated with danger or damage.
-It is essential for the life of the planet and for the organisms that live in it.
+It is essential for the planet’s life and for the organisms that live in it.

 However, not everyone likes water.
 Some people love places with water like the beach, rivers, lakes, swimming pools and showers.
-But there are also those who do not like those places.
+But some do not like those places.